tdreyno/awardwinningfjords/source/2012/10/09/how-do-i-structure.html.markdown

 ---
-title: "How Do I: Structure Applications"
+title: !
+'How Do I: Structure Applications'
+blog_editor_id: 7
 ---

 This is part two in a series of "How Do I" articles ([part one, Animation, is here](/2012/10/01/how-do-i-animate.html)).
 These are how I, Thomas Reynolds, accompish certain tasks.
 This isn't about comparing multiple technique or even justifying my prefered approach.
 This is a brain dump.